yasserfarouk/negmas/docs/scripts.rst

 =======================    ========     ====================================
 File Name                  Format       Content
 =======================    ========     ====================================
-all_contracts.csv             CSV        A record of all contracts contracts_full_info.csv       CSV        A record of all contracts with added information about the CFPs cancelled_contracts.csv       CSV        Contracts that were cancelled because one partner refused to sign it signed_contracts.csv          CSV        Contracts that were actually signed negotiations.csv              CSV        A record of all negotiations breaches.csv                  CSV        A record of all breaches stats.csv                     CSV        Helpful statistics about the state of the world at every timestep
+all_contracts.csv             CSV        A record of all contracts [filled only if --debug is specified] contracts_full_info.csv       CSV        A record of all contracts with added information about the CFPs  [filled only if --debug is specified] cancelled_contracts.csv       CSV        Contracts that were cancelled because one partner refused to sign it  [filled only if --debug is specified] signed_contracts.csv          CSV        Contracts that were actually signed negotiations.csv              CSV        A record of all negotiations  [filled only if --debug is specified] breaches.csv                  CSV        A record of all breaches stats.csv                     CSV        Helpful statistics about the state of the world at every timestep
-                                         (e.g. N. negotiations, N. Contracts Executed, etc) in CSV format stats.json                    JSON       Helpful statistics about the state of the world at every timestep (e.g. N. negotiations, N. Contracts Executed, etc) in JSON format params.json                   JSON       The arguments used to run the world logs.txt                      TXT        A log file giving details of most important events during the simulation
+                                         (e.g. N. negotiations, N. Contracts Executed, etc) in CSV format stats.json                    JSON       Helpful statistics about the state of the world at every timestep (e.g. N. negotiations, N. Contracts Executed, etc) in JSON format params.json                   JSON       The arguments used to run the world logs.txt                      TXT        A log file giving details of most important events during the simulation  [filled only if --debug is specified]
 =======================    ========     ====================================

 Tournament Command (negmas tournament)